astronomer/docs/learn/airflow-setup-teardown.md

 - Using the `.as_setup()` and `.as_teardown()` methods on TaskFlow API tasks or traditional operators.
 - Using the `@setup` and `@teardown` decorators on a Python function.

-Worker tasks can be added to the scope of a setup/teardown grouping in two ways:
+Worker tasks can be added to the scope of a setup/teardown workflow in two ways:

 - By being between the setup and teardown tasks in the DAG dependency relationship.
 - By using a context manager with the `.teardown()` method.

 Which method you choose to add worker tasks to a setup/teardown scope is a matter of personal preference.

 You can define as many setup and teardown tasks in one DAG as you need.
-In order for Airflow to understand which setup and teardown tasks belong together, you need to [create setup/teardown groupings](#creating-setupteardown-groupings).
+In order for Airflow to understand which setup and teardown tasks belong together, you need to [create setup/teardown workflows](#creating-setupteardown-workflows).

 ### `.as_setup()` and `.as_teardown()` methods

-Any individual tasks can be turned into setup or teardown task on its own.
+Any individual task can be turned into a setup or teardown task.

 To turn a task into a setup task, call the `.as_setup()` method on the called task object.